-I. Requirements
+Requirements

-- A. Once admitted to the Nursing major, all students must maintain the following standards to progress from one semester to the next: - 1.
-Maintain a minimum GPA of 2.5 - 2.
+- A. Once admitted to the Nursing major, all students must maintain the following standards to progress from one semester to the next: - 5.
+Maintain a minimum GPA of 2.5 - 6.
 May repeat only one NUR designated course.
-If not successful on the second attempt, the student will not be allowed to progress in the Nursing major and encouraged to seek another major. - 3.
-May repeat only one of the following courses: BIO 101, BIO 102, BIO 207, BIO 222, PSY 100, CFS 221 and CHM 113.
-If not successful on the second attempt, the student will not be allowed to progress in the Nursing major and encouraged to seek another major. - 4.
+If not successful on the second attempt, the student will not be allowed to progress in the Nursing major and encouraged to seek another major. - 7.
 No grade lower than a "C" in each nursing course and in all required collateral courses.
-In Nursing, a "C-"is considered a failing grade. - B. A nursing student will demonstrate appropriate professional qualities of judgment, disposition, and respect in the classroom and clinical setting at all times. - C. Following withdrawal from the College, the student must apply to be readmitted into the Nursing Major. - D. Students in the Nursing Department must obtain 15.5 Nursing Credits and 20.5 outside credits totaling 36 for graduation. - E. Student may be withdrawn from the Program for a pattern of disruptive behavior in class and/or clinical experiences. - F. Student may be withdrawn from the Program for endangering client safety per the Clinical Evaluation Policy.
+In Nursing, a "C- "is considered a failing grade. - B. A nursing student will demonstrate appropriate professional qualities of judgment, disposition, and respect in the classroom and clinical setting at all times. - C. Following withdrawal from the College, the student must apply to be readmitted into the Nursing Major. - D. Students must obtain 15.5 Nursing Credits and 20 outside credits totaling 35.5 for graduation. - E. Student may be withdrawn from the Program for a pattern of disruptive behavior in class and/or clinical experiences. - F. Student may be withdrawn from the Program for endangering client safety per the Clinical Evaluation Policy. - G. Remediation of exams is required per the Remediation Policy. - H. Standardized testing and remediation are required throughout the nursing curriculum